champignoom/luax/README.md

 Only `\`, `{`, `}` has to be escaped when typeset as string.
 Ideally the concept of catcode should be completely transparent to the user as long as we have a decent functioning grammar.

-The exact grammar defined with LPeg as well as the transpilation rules are in `luax.lua`.
+The exact grammar defined with LPeg as well as the desugaring rules are in `luax.lua`.

 Proof of Concept